gabrield03/cs163/docs/project-doc.md

 ## Project Summary
 <!--- Write a summary of your project including the project goals, broader impacts, and data sources -->

-- This project aims to predict electricity consumption in the California Bay Area by analyzing historical weather data and energy usage patterns.
-The primary goal is to forecast periods of high or low energy demand, which can assist in optimizing energy distribution.
-Identifying key weather factors that influence electricity usage can help energy providers reduce operational costs, enhance efficiency, and support environmental sustainability.
+- This project investigates the relationship between electricity consumption and weather patterns in the California Bay Area.
+By examining historical weather data and energy usage trends, the primary goal is to uncover key weather factors that influence electricity demand.
+The broader goal is to explore how shifts in climate (e.g., increased frequency of extreme temperatures) affect energy usage.
+Identifying these factors not only helps energy providers reduce operational costs by enhancing energy distribution efficiency but also the general public concerned with climate adaptation and mitigation strategies.
+This analysis could be expanded to other regions by providing a template for understanding climate-driven energy trends on a larger scale.

 - Data will be sourced from the U.S. Energy Information Administration (EIA), PG&E, and the National Oceanic and Atmospheric Administration (NOAA).
-Data collected from these agencies will ensure accurate and reliable datasets.
+These are reliable data sources that ensure the any findings can be trusted by both the public and energy providers.

 ## Data Sources